moorepants/HumanControl/WhippleModel/README.md

 Example Use
 ===========
-This will generate the transfer function and simulation data for the Fisher bicycle in a lane change maneuver and plot basic time histories of the inputs and outputs along with bode plots of the various transfer functions.
+This will generate the transfer function and simulation data for the a bicycle in a lane change maneuver and plot basic time histories of the inputs and outputs along with bode plots of the various transfer functions.

 ```matlab
 % Generate the data set for the Benchmark bicycle at 5.0 m/s with roll as the